Ravnur-Inc/ams-api-replacement-demo-app/README.md

 3. The API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.
 4. A registered Media Services Account with the following: subscription ID, resource group name, and account name.
 If you don’t have an existing AMS account, no worries.
 You can input any unique combination (specific to a single RMS instance) of subscription ID, resource group, and account name—even if they aren't present in Azure.

+## What can you test using the RMS Demo Application

+The demo application will connect to the RMS API v0.5 and allow you to upload, encode and stream a video.
+With each subsequent release of RMS, you will be able to test more functionality.
+Please see the product roadmap below for upcoming features and availability dates.

+Specifically, RMS v0.5 will enable you to:
+1. Create input asset
+2. Upload video to the input asset
+3. Generate output asset
+4. Initiate encoding job
+5. Await completion of the encoding job
+6. Create streaming locator
+7. Retrieve streaming and download URLs

 ## Solution Overview